It’s an amusing topic I’ve never considered before.

 An interesting note on cultural conventions: When I Google “the proper way for a woman to sit,” I don’t get direct hits the way I do when I Google the corresponding question for a man.
 However, a search for the proper way for a “lady” to sit yields the desired results.

-Naturally, I think about how I sit – good posture and all that – not to mention the length of my hemline if I’m wearing a skirt, thereby crossing my legs in appropriate fashion.
+Naturally, I think about how I sit any time I am out in public – not only a matter of good posture and all that – but the length of my hemline if I’m wearing a skirt, the impression I will make even if in pants, and tending (in either case) to cross my legs in what most would consider appropriate fashion.

 Ladies, Step Into the Time Machine!